amykatenicho/IoTWorkshop/README.md

 ## Sending commands to your devices
 Azure IoT Hub is a service that enables reliable and secure bi-directional communications between millions of IoT devices and an application back end.
 In this section you will see how to send cloud-to-device messages to your device to command it to change the color of one of the FEZ HAT leds, using the Device Explorer app as the back end.

-1. Open the Universal app you created before and add the following method to the **ConnectTheDotsHelper.cs** file:
+1. Open the Universal app you created before and add the following method to the **ConnectTheDotsHelper.cs** file.
+Add the code to the bottom of the file where you see the comment "//ADD RECIEVE MESSAGE METHOD HERE":

 	````C#
 	public async Task<string> ReceiveMessage()